everbuild/thintest/README.md

 ```
 $ npm install --saveDev thintest
 ```
-You can add ``--global`` to install the "binary" globally, but it's usually not necessary as `thintest` can be easily setup though NPM scripts.
+You can add ``--global`` to install the "binary" globally, but it's usually not necessary as `thintest` can be easily setup through NPM scripts.

 # Usage